Mainstream Comic Books Featuring Lesbian Super Heroes

 Karma came out of the closet after finally admitting an attraction to fellow X-Girl, Shadowcat.
 Unfortunately, while open-minded, Shadowcat was just not able to return the feelings.
 However, it led to Karma being able to be open about herself in public and hold her head high.

 Unfortunately, Karma hasn't had the luckiest life.
 During the 80s, there was a rather distressing period where she was forced to become monstrously overweight.
 Although she recovered from her obesity, she would later lose her leg in a heated battle.

 If you're interested, you can read about her regularly in New Mutants as well as appearances in various X-Men titles.

 I've already said plenty about Batwoman comics.
-But the fact remains that she is the highest profile gay OR lesbian character in all of mainstrean comics.
+But the fact remains that she is the highest-profile gay or lesbian character in all of mainstream comics.
 Not only is she an openly lesbian superhero, but she carries her own popular and critically acclaimed title.

 Motherly, butch, sensual, and moral, she defies labels.
 A promising military student, she was given the choice to either deny her sexuality in writing or be kicked out of the marines due to the Don't Ask, Don't Tell policy.
 Rather than break her oath to never lie, she told the truth and began to seek out an outlet for doing good in the world through superheroics instead.

 Check her out in Detective Comics and her upcoming title, Batwoman!

 Of course, you can't mention Batwoman without mentioning The Question.
 The successor to the original holder of the name, Renee Montoya is a familiar face for Batman fans.
 Originally introduced on Batman: The Animated Series, she made her way into the comic books and soon after came out as a lesbian.
 At this point, she was one of the most high profile lesbian comic book characters, and her elevation to superhero status only reinforces her groundbreaking role.